poppopjmp/spiderfoot/README.md

 - Screenshotting
 - Bring your own Python SpiderFoot modules
 - Feed scan data to Splunk, ElasticSearch and REST endpoints

-See the full set of differences between SpiderFoot HX and the open source version [here](https://www.spiderfoot.net/open-source-vs-hx/).

 ### USES